Samina Ahmad: Career

-Ahmad started her career with serious plays on Pakistan Television Corporation (PTV); however, she is known for comedy plays like Akkar Bakkar, Taal Matol, Alif Noon, and Such Gup.
-She also acted in the famous comedy drama Family Front (1997 Comedy Drama TV Series).
-She has recently acted in another TV comedy named Side Order.
-Her switch to comic roles proved to be highly rewarding for her, and she quickly became a top media person in Pakistan.
-When asked in an interview about what she values most in life, her prompt reply was, "Humanity."
-Samina Ahmad was just an 18-year-old college student in Lahore, Pakistan, when she first started working for Pakistan Television Corporation.
-During her long career, she had also worked at Alhamra Arts Council, Lahore, as a Programme director for two decades.
+Ahmad started her career with serious plays on Pakistan Television Corporation; and soon rose to prominence with her comedy plays like Akkar Bakkar, Taal Matol, Alif Noon, and Such Gup.
+In 1997, she had a major breakthrough in the popular sitcom Family Front.
+She had also worked at Alhamra Arts Council, Lahore, as a Programme director for two decades.
 Despite her busy professional career, Samina Ahmed has also been an active member of the Women's Action Forum in Pakistan.

+In 2001, she directed the sitcom Hoo Bahoo, written by Farooq Qaiser.
+The sitcom revolves the family politics among a couple and the wife's mother-in-law, played by Ahmad.

 Ahmad was a programme director at Alhamra Arts Council in Lahore while also performing on television.
 In 1997, she launched her own television company, Samina Ahmad Productions, which produced the widely-popular TV drama Family Front.

 Personal life

-Ahmad was married to Pakistani filmmaker Fariduddin Ahmed, the son of veteran filmmaker W.Z.
-Ahmed, who made the popular Pakistani film Waada (1957 film).
+Ahmad was married to Pakistani filmmaker Fariduddin Ahmed, the son of veteran filmmaker W. Z. Ahmed.
 The couple has a son, and a daughter together.
 Fariduddin divorced her, a few years before his death in 1993.
 Ahmad married actor, Manzar Sehbai on 4 April 2020, in a private Nikah ceremony in Lahore.